Table of Contents

 What Is a Single Premium Immediate Annuity?

-An immediate annuity is an annuity that begins paying you a stream of income immediately, which typically means within a year of the purchase of the annuity.
+An immediate annuity is an annuity that begins paying you a stream of income immediately, which means within a year of the purchase of the annuity.

 Immediate annuities are always single premium annuities because they are purchased with a single lump sum of money.
 The stream of income could be guaranteed either for life or for a specific length of time.